dart-archive/www.dartlang.org/src/site/tools/pub/transformers/index.markdown

 relate to each other.

-This page uses two examples, SimpleTransformer and MarkdownConverter, which you can find at
+This page uses two examples, SimpleTransformer and MarkdownConverter, which you can find through
 [Writing a Pub Transformer: Examples](examples/).

 ## Implementing a transformer {#implementing-transformer}